nickhalterman/cloud_resume_challenge/README.md

   I wrote the Lambda function using **boto3** to:

-  1. Get teh current view count from DynamoDB
+  1. Get the current view count from DynamoDB
   2. Add +1
   3. Write the new value back to the table
   4. Return the updated. count as the response